Cognitive Load in Web Design

 Minimising Visual Clutter

 In addition to simplifying navigation, minimising visual clutter is essential for reducing cognitive load in web design.
+Minimizing visual clutter can significantly enhance cognitive functions by improving mental processes such as thinking and memory, leading to a better user experience.
 Utilising white space effectively and maintaining consistent design elements contribute to a cleaner interface that enhances user experience.

 Use of White Space